virteal/side/README.md

 ```

 The Side module exports a function that creates new side actions like
 `side.start()` does.
+That function is also accessible via any side action
+object using either `side.Side` or `side.Side`.

+### Side.it, Side.root - access to current and root side actions

+When a side action runs, global `Side.it` references it.
+When a new side
+action is created while no side action is running, its parent is the
+special root side action.

+As a convenience, `.it` and `.root` are also available on side action objects
+in addition to their availability on the global `Side()` factory.

 ### side.start( f, ctx, p1, p2, ... ) - starts a new side action

 This is similar to `Side( ... )`, it starts a new side action.
 The new side
 action is a child action of the parent side action.
+That parent needs to be
+the current side action or else an error is raised.

 `f` is the only mandatory parameter, it is expected to be a function object.
 If it is a thenable promise instead, the outcome of the new side action depends
 on the outcome of that promise.

 Function `f` is called immediately.
-It either returns a result, raise an
+It either returns a result, raises an
-exception or "blocks".
-If it blocks (a special exception) then function `f`
+exception or "blocks", using `side.wait()` somehow.
+If it blocks (a special
-will typically run again later when the reason for the block is removed.
+exception) then function `f` will typically run again later when the reason for
+the block is removed.

 The signature of `f` is `f( side_action, ctx, p1, p2, ... )`. `side_action` is the
-newly created side action. ctx is the value provided when the side action was
+newly created side action. `ctx` is the value provided when the side action was
 started or an empty `{}` object.
 The other parameters are the ones provided to
 `side.start()`.

 `side.start()` returns a new Side action object.
 With the exception of the
 `Side()` function itself, all other API methods are member functions of such
 Side action objects.
-When not otherwise specified, methods are chainable and
+When not otherwise specified, member functions are chainable
-return the side object they were invoked upon.
+and return the side object they were invoked upon.

 Unless the new side action is created by the special root action (using
 `side.root.start()` or the `Side()` factory), it is a sub side action of its